 Existing Utility Scale Solar (access the overall guidance)

 3. County Facilities: Onsite Arrays and Online Portals

-In 2015, Johnson County was the first county in Iowa to enter into a Power Purchase Agreement (PPA) for solar photovoltaic arrays to power some of its buildings.
+In 2015, Johnson County was the first county in Iowa to enter into a power purchase agreement (PPA) for solar photovoltaic arrays to power local government buildings.
 Since then, the County has entered into additional PPAs and made several outright purchases of solar arrays.

-Ambulance Service and Medical Examiner facility (roof-mounted and trellis array): 2017
+Ambulance Service and Medical Examiner facility 68.6 kW (roof-mounted and trellis array; owned, built 2017), click here